-What I love about these origami Christmas ornaments is how you can create diversity with just two fabric pieces.
-And how they look so intricate but are simple to make.
-They involve sewing a circle and a few hand stitches.
-The rest is just so easy!
+What I love about this origami folded Christmas ornament is how you can create diversity with just two fabric pieces.
+And how the design looks so intricate but is simple to make.
+It's just sewing a circle and a few hand stitches.
+You'll be surprised!

 First, take a quick look at the slideshow form of the tutorial, to get a feeling of what the project is like: